-Cody Smith, PhD, College of the Mainland, History, firstname.lastname@example.org
+Cody Smith, PhD, North Lake College, History, firstname.lastname@example.org

 The Music: Traditional, Political, Popular Area invites submissions from individuals or organized panels (3 or 4 persons) focusing on any topic relating to all aspects of the historical and popular cultural study of music.
 Topics can include but are not limited to: